Insects typically inject formic acid. This can lead to blisters, inflammation, redness, swelling, pain, itching, and irritation.

-The effects of a tick bite normally disappear within 3 weeks, but if mouth parts remain on the skin, signs and symptoms can persist.
-Ticks commonly occur in long grass and where deer live.
+The effects of a tick bite normally resolve within 3 weeks, but if mouth parts remain on the skin, symptoms might persist.
+Ticks commonly occur in long grass and around deer habitats.

 Tick bites are not generally painful, but a lump may develop.
-However, ticks can cause Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, and babesiosis, among others.
-These common conditions can be serious.
+However, ticks can cause Lyme disease, Rocky Mountain spotted fever (RMSF), ehrlichiosis, and babesiosis, among others.
+These conditions can cause serious health problems.

 Midges, mosquitoes, and gnats

 Bites normally cause small, itchy lumps, or papules.
 Blisters or weals may develop in sensitive individuals.

 A flea bite typically leads to a wheal that peaks in 5 to 30 minutes and then becomes a hardened papular lesion within 12–24 hours.
 People who are sensitive to insect bites might experience itching around the site for a week or more.